Villafranca di Verona

 Villafranca di Verona is a town and comune in the province of Verona in the Veneto, Northern Italy.

 History

-The position on the ancient Via Postumia and the perpendicular intersection structure of its roads suggests that the city had Roman origins.

-In the Middle Ages, in occasion of the foundation of the Rectors' Council of Verona, on March 9, 1185, it received the privilege of a tax free town, from which derived the name of villa franca.
+In the Middle Ages, on occasion of the foundation of the Rectors' Council of Verona, on March 9, 1185, it received the privilege of a tax free town, from which derived the name of villa franca.

 It was the site of the signature of the Treaty of Villafranca, between Napoleon III and the Austrian army, which concluded the Second Italian Independence War.
 Nearby was the site of the Battle of Custoza, during the Third War of Italian Independence.